Technigo/project-guess-who/code/explanation.md

 **Guess character**
-_-Eventlistener that takes the index of person that the button was clicked for and compare that person with secret_ _-Alert if correct, "yes correct" else, you are wrong_ _-Game is over, press start new game to restart_
+_-Eventlistener that takes the index of person that the button was clicked for and compare that person with secret_ _-Check if secret has selected option, if so call filterCharacters(keep) and save all that has value_ _-Check if secret does not has selected option, if so call filterCharacters()_

+**Filter guess**
+_-FilterCharacters according to guess_
+_-If guess is matching secret, filter out all with guess in array charactersInPlay_ _-If guess is not matching secret, filter and save all without guess detail to charactersInPlay_

+_-Alert if correct, do you want to remo "yes correct" else, you are wrong_ _-Game is over, press start new game to restart_

 **Add ons**